 The Revd Alfred Conway of St Edmunds, Allenton was appointed Vicar of the new parish of St Philip, Chaddesden.
 The Church was consecrated on Saturday the 17th December 1955 at 3:00pm by the Suffragan Bishop of Derby, the Rt Revd George Skier.
 Mr S Long and Mr S Adams took office as the first churchwardens.

-On 28 March 1957, the young Queen Elizabeth, together with Prince Phillip, also came to the new Church of St Philip, Chaddesden.
+On 28 March 1957, Her Late Majesty, Queen Elizabeth II, together with the Late Prince Phillip, also came to the new Church of St Philip, Chaddesden.

 Many of the furnishings were second hand, including the organ and the heating system, which have since been replaced.
 The altar and the pulpit however, were new.
 The font was discovered discarded in the churchyard at St Mary, Chaddesden.